PlayEveryWare/eos_plugin_for_unity/docs/SignInWithApple/SignInWithApple.md

 The automated method could be found [here](https://github.com/lupidan/apple-signin-unity/blob/master/docs/macOS_NOTES.md).

-Here is an alternative that relys on creating an XCode project for the game, make a couple of configurations, then build from the xproject.
+Here is an alternative that relies on creating an XCode project for the game, make a couple of configurations, then build from the xproject.

 1. In Unity Build Settings, toggle on create xproject, then build.